Icyfire315/icyfire315.github.io/README.md

 # Task 5 - Deployment
-Assignment for bootcamp.
+<sub>Assignment for bootcamp.</sub>

 ## Table of Content
 1. [Project 1](#pro1)
 2. [Project 2](#pro2)

-## 1. Project 1<a name = "pro1"></a>
+## 1. Project 1 - myWebsite<a name = "pro1"></a>

-This is a personal project, for the following reason:
+This is project that is compulsory for task 5:
-1. To recap what I've learnt
-2. Cause I'm bored and have nothing better to do.

-The main idea of this project to help an imaginary bakery create a platform to sell their baked goods.
-They are relativey new to the market and need help creating a desktop app and a website.
-They would also like a database to store information about current, done, pending, and cancelled orders.

-To meet such requirements, the project has been split into four phases.
-The phases are as follows:
-* The Overview
-* The Desktop Application
-* Adding the database to the application
-* Creating the Website
+1. To re-use a static website from a previous task.
+2. Deploy it to GitHub to see if it works.

+The website came from one of my previous tasks.
+The folder myWebsite only has the homepage and library of said task.
+The idea behind the task was to create a online bookstore.
+If the user seeks to access the Library they are required to sign up or sign in to access the Libray.
+The blog was available to all.

-## 2. Project 2<a name = "pro2"></a>
+## 2. Project 2 - CV<a name = "pro2"></a>

-The repositories, except for the overview, will have two or more branches to help finalise the project.
-The main will be used for confirmed version of the project, the other branches will be used to makes changes, prevent accidental pushes to the main branch etc,.
+This project was based on a previous task, to create a CV using a webpage.
+Instead of creating a new webpage I've re-used the same old program, just fixed it.